 For single occupancy only

-Utility bills covering hearting/hot water, electricity, water rates, council tax and broadband will be added to the monthly rent.
+Utility bills covering hearting/hot water, electricity, water rates, council tax and broadband will be included in the monthly rent.

-This type of accommodation should become available in early 2018.
+This type of accommodation should become available in 2018.

 All of the apartments are fully furnished.

 The apartments contain: